Reliability vs. Validity – Understanding the Differences

 0 Reviews

-Reliability vs. Validity – In a Nutshell
+Reliability and Validity – In a Nutshell

 • Reliability is consistency over time, between items, and between researchers.

-Definition: Reliability vs. Validity
+Definition: Reliability and Validity

-• Reliability refers to a measure’s consistency.
+• Reliability refers to a measure’s consistency

-• Validity relates to a measure’s precision.
+• Validity relates to a measure’s precision

-How to Differentiate between Reliability vs. Validity
+Difference between Reliability and Validity

 Reliability Validity